dingo-d/wp-pest/README.md

 While WordPress supports PHP 5.6, it's no longer even supported with security patches (at the time of writing this PHP 7.3 is in the [EOL phase](https://www.php.net/supported-versions.php)).

 The WordPress community needs to move on, and if this package will help somebody to update their servers and PHP version I'll call that a success.

-## To Do:

-- add command to initialize test setup - we can provide WP version there, etc.
-- add commands (symfony) that will copy over necessary template files and setup everything
-- test everything!
-- Expand the test suite to include PHP 8.2 as nightly (allowed failure)